ULB-Darmstadt/shacl-form/README.md

     <script>
       const form = document.querySelector("shacl-form")
       form.addEventListener('change', event => {
-        // check if form validates according to the SHACL shapes if (event.detail?.valid) {
+        // check if form data validates according to the SHACL shapes if (event.detail?.valid) {
           // get data graph as RDF triples (default format is 'text/turtle')
           // and log them to the browser console